marb61a/Course-Notes/Misc/SEO/SEO Manager.md

       - There can be issues though with sneaky redirects which redirect users to possibly dangerous content
         - These specifically target mobile users and are often caused by malicious code
       - Use the security issues section in GSC to check for any problems
-        - Another way is to use SEO Spide with user-agent set to Googlebot
+        - Another way is to use SEO Spider with user-agent set to Googlebot
         - This crawl will pick up and resources used and any redirects present which allow for assessment
       - Manual spot checks should be done using mobile device emulation in Devtools
       - Any sneaky redirects should be removed, removal of third party code in it's entirety is recommended